dazzmo/damotion/README.md

 ## About The Project

 <p align="left">
-The Damotion library is built on a CasADi foundation, utilising the symbolic algebra capabilities to compute
+The Damotion library was designed for personal use in robotics projects.
+It is built around the CasADi library, utilising the symbolic algebra capabilities to compute and evaluate complicated expressions associated with robotics research areas such as control, optimisation and estimation.
+To furhter aid these computations, we utilises Pinocchio, a mature rigid-body dynamics library for use in computing these expressions.
+This library combines these two libraries to offer utilities in optimisation, control and estimation with an emphasis on efficient computations for real-time application.
 </p>
 <p align="right">(<a href="#readme-top">back to top</a>)
 </p>